Iordan-Iulian-Bogdan/Sparse-representations-solver/README.md

   Notes :

     The efectiveness of each algorithm varies depepnding on the parameters fed into them but generally :
-      - PALM is generally the most effective and requires no fidling of the parameters but is also the most expensive
+      - PALM is likely to be the most effective and requires no fidling of the parameters but is also the most expensive
       - FISTA generally can produce worse results if the parameter lambda is unfit (smaller -> more exact solution, larger -> solution is more sparse), also FISTA is more tolerant to noisy data compared to the other two
       - ADM can fail to converge if the computed or provided singular value of A*A' are too big and may require fidling more with tau and beta (more specifically lowering tau)